+ESSD / LID Alternatives

+This practice is not a MassDEP recognized ESSD / LID technique.
+ESSD and LID techniques must be used unless demonstrated to be impracticable based on a written alternatives analysis.
+Other SCMs shall only be used to the meet those portions of Standard 3 (i.e., Required Recharge Volume) and Standard 4 (i.e., TSS / TP removal) that cannot be fully met by ESSD and LID techniques.
+See Section 4.2 of the Stormwater Handbook for a list of MassDEP recognized ESSD / LID techniques.
+Most recognized ESSD / LID techniques also have an associated ESSD Credit (see Table A-1) of this Appendix.

 Drainage Channels versus Water Quality Swales

 The distinction between drainage channels and water quality swales lies in the design and planned use of the open channel conveyance.
 Drainage channels are designed to have sufficient capacity to convey runoff safely during large storm events without causing erosion.
 Drainage channels typically have a cross-section with sufficient hydraulic capacity to handle the peak discharge for the 10-year storm.
 The dimensions (slope and bottom width) of a drainage channel must not exceed a critical erosive velocity during the peak discharge.
 They must be vegetated with grasses to maintain bank and slope integrity.
 Other than basic channel size and geometry, there are no other design modifications to enhance pollutant removal capabilities.
 Therefore, pollutant removal efficiency is typically low for drainage channels.